 - (Optional) Hot glue (I ended up not using it)

-This wreath honestly takes 15 minutest to make and you can make it for under $20.
+This DIY poinsettia wreath honestly takes 15 minutes to make and you can make it for under $20.
 I was happily surprised with how nice it looks on our front door.
 The fake flowers on the wreath look better than the real potted poinsettias below it – I’ll be lucky if I keep them alive until Christmas!

 If you don’t make this for this Christmas, I would recommend hitting up your local craft store during their after Christmas clearance and buying a few bushes to use for next year.